 - Clean Streams Law

-In conducting due diligence, we work with leading environmental consultants to identify “recognized environmental concerns” and quantify the likely costs of corrective action.
+In conducting due diligence, we work with leading environmental consultants to perform all appropriate inquiry, identify recognized environmental concerns, and quantify the likely costs of corrective action.

 Because parties to a transaction often have conflicting attitudes about post-closing environmental liabilities, we work with our clients to negotiate and draft representations, warranties and indemnities sufficient to help protect their interests.